kayagoban/shadowlands/docs/Tutorial.rst

 Your first SLDapp
 -----------------

+For our example, let's become Trogdor the Burninator, the wingaling dragon.
+We will burninate peasants in the kingdom of peasantry.
+In our case, peasants will be PSNT Erc20 tokens (visible at peasantcoin.eth)

 Import ``SLDapp`` at the top of your ``__init__.py`` file in your dapp's subdirectory.
 We'll also import ``SLFrame`` and ``SLContract``.

     .. code-block:: python